 Sitting about an hour north of Las Vegas, the Pahrump Valley was originally inhabited by the Shoshone.
 With pioneers making their way west in the late 19th century and the worrisomely bleak Death Valley over the next mountain range, many early settlers decided to set up shop.
 Before long, the community depended on alfalfa, cotton and live stock ranching.
 While close to 40,000 people call Pahrump home today, it remained fairly small for many decades and was so sheltered that it didn’t have a telephone service or paved roads until the 1960s.

 Visitors to the area should plan to check out the Mountain Motorsports Ranch, home to performance driving schools and a 3.5-mile road course filled with long straightaways, banked turns, blind drops and more.
-If that’s not enough to get your blood racing, be sure to check out Jetpack America, where you can learn how to fly your own water jetpack.
+While you’re in the area, be sure to check out beautiful Lake Spring Mountain for rental stand up paddleboards and other watercraft rentals, private cabanas and beyond.

-Pahrump is also known for its many annual events, like the Wild West Extravaganza, an amazing Western celebration straight out of the 1880s.
-A boomtown tent city replica hosts hoedowns, fiddle contests and barbeques, and there are even Pony Express trail rides.
-The three-day Social Pow Wow features tribal dancers in native dress, while the beloved Pahrump Fair & Festival has been a tradition for nearly 50 years.
-Each year, the event grows, with more vendors, concerts, a bigger carnival, beer garden, chili cook-off, horse show tournament, rodeo and more.
+Pahrump is also known for its many annual events; Sanders Winery Concert Series offers live and entertaining performers while sipping on a variety of wine produced right on property.
+The grape stomp has become a fall favorite, with the famous stomp tradition.
+The Wild West Extravaganza, an amazing western celebration straight out of the 1880s.
+The annual silver state chili cook-off where you can sample award-winning red chili, chile Verde and so many more chili varieties.
+The POWWOW features tribal dancers in in elaborate native American regalia, while the beloved Pahrump Fall Festival has been a tradition for over 50 years.
+Each year, the event grows, with more vendors, concerts, a bigger carnival, rodeo and more.